nrhodes/cs152fa2018/GoogleComputeEngineSetup.md

 Once you've done this setup, you can choose to use gcloud from your local machine rather than running it from Google Cloud Shell.

+### Setting up static IP address (OPTIONAL)

+These are an outline of steps, not complete steps.

 2. Setup a static IP address to connect to:
 ```
 gcloud compute addresses create test-static --region us-west1